|Degree Level||High school diploma or equivalent; college degree often preferred|

 |Experience||Industry experience can sometimes be substituted for education|

 |Key Skills||Excellent management, organizational, and customer service skills; knowledge of export laws and regulations|

 Export managers serve as intermediaries between foreign buyers and domestic sellers.
 Unlike export traders, who buy the products before selling directly to foreign buyers, export managers find buyers internationally for domestic product manufacturers.

 As middlemen, export managers plan and coordinate the international shipment of goods.
 During the course of the day, they may negotiate with a variety of people, such as shippers, agents and vendors, and are expected to have excellent customer service skills in dealing with customers.
 Export managers are also often responsible for personnel management, which often includes the hiring, training and supervision of staff.

 In their accounting function, export managers may keep track of invoices and prepare reports to expedite the billing process.
 They may also have to ensure that shipments are in compliance with the laws and regulations governing the export industry.

 Salary and Employment Outlook

 The ability to communicate in a foreign language relevant to a company's targeted markets may be helpful but is not always necessary in this career.
-Important elements for success in this field is an understanding of international trade and market demands and effective oral and written communication skills.
+Important elements for success in this field is an understanding of international trade and market demands.

 Although it is not required, professional certification may be beneficial for those seeking to solidify industry knowledge and increase career opportunities.
 The International Import-Export Institute (IIEI) offers international trade certifications for those in the industry.
 Preparation for certifications such as the Certified Exporter (CE), Certified International Trade Professional (CITP), Certified U.S. Export Compliance Officer (CUSECO) and other titles are available through online courses (www.iiei.dunlap-stone.edu).